wildintellect/blog/_posts/2021-10-03-ultimate-cleats.md

   * Much easier to find mid cut cleats for ankle stability (see Cuts section below)
   * Would be higher ranked if they had better stud shape (see Stud Pattern below)
+  * Tend to be heavier which can be good for larger players.

 … Other Football cleats, Rugby etc...